Blog / Liquid Liquid Extraction System / Comparing Liquid-Liquid Extraction Unit Designs: Batch vs. Continuous Systems

 Understanding Liquid-Liquid Extraction Fundamentals

-Liquid-liquid extraction operates on the principle of separating components based on solubility differences.
-The process transfers solutes between two immiscible liquids through selective mass transfer mechanisms.
+This process involves separating two components based on the difference in their solubility.
+It transfers solutes between two immiscible liquids through selective mass transfer mechanisms.

 Key aspects of liquid-liquid extraction include: